Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Use of Pointers.md

    waste space
 ### LIsts Basic:
 1. Motivation:
    Sometimes we just need to resize some elements in the whole data structure, but previous dynamic resizing wastes much space and produces copy cost.
-So we come up with a more flexible data structure which eliminates the hassle of dynamically inserting and deleting node for changable data and acheives some abstract data structure.
+So we come up with a more flexible data structure which eliminates the hassle of dynamically inserting and deleting node for changeable data and achieves some abstract data structure.
 2. Structure:
    Every element of lists is stored in a **node**, each node consists of a data element and a pointer to the next node.
 Based on the different arrow structure, we can categorize lists into several kinds...
 3. Basic operations: